Hollywood High School: Skate spot

-During the rise of street skating in the 90s, the school became a famous skate spot.
+During the rise of street skating in the '90s, the school became a famous skate spot.
 Many skate videos were filmed there and one of the more iconic sites at the spot is the set of stairs, called the "Hollywood High 16."

 Mural

 In 2002, artist Eloy Torrez painted a mural of 13 famous entertainers, titled "Portrait of Hollywood", across the entire east wall of the school's auditorium.
 From left to right, the entertainers displayed are Dorothy Dandridge, Dolores del Río, Brandy Norwood, Selena, Lana Turner, Laurence Fishburne, Cantinflas, Carol Burnett, Cher, Ricky Nelson, Bruce Lee, Rudolph Valentino, and Judy Garland.
 In 2007, Torrez added a 50 ft tall mural of John Ritter, who died four years earlier, on the connecting portion of the building's north wall.
-All but five of the entertainers—Cantinflas, Lee, Selena, Del Rio, and Valentino—were students at Hollywood High School.
+All but six of the entertainers—Cantinflas, Lee, Selena, Del Rio, Garland, and Valentino—were students at Hollywood High School.
 The artist said the mural is a celebration of a diverse ethnic range of actors and entertainers.

 Present-day learning academies

-Known for preparing its graduates for careers in teaching and the performing arts, students have many opportunities in different fields of study.
-Hollywood High School offers four academies to its students, each with a different purpose.
+Hollywood High School has four academies, each with a different purpose.

 Teaching Career Academy.
-Hollywood High school offers a Teaching Career Academy to students who seek to work with children as a career.
+For students who seek to work with children as a career.
 Potential careers range from becoming a teacher to being a social worker.
 In order to give a student a little experience, the school works with other elementary schools and allows Hollywood High School students to tutor elementary school students.

 Performing Arts Magnet.
-Performing Arts Magnet helps students develop their talents as actors, singers, and/or dancers.
+Helps students develop their talents as actors, singers, and/or dancers.

 New Media Technology.
-If students prefer to go into filmmaking, this academy offers the best opportunities.
-The New Media Technology academy helps students build their knowledge of technology.
+For students who would like to go into filmmaking.
+Helps students build their knowledge of technology.
 They are afforded hands-on experience with equipment usually found inside a film studio.
 This academy also provides internships to permit graduates to immediately start working in that field.

 School for Advanced Studies.
 This academy does not focus on a specific career but helps students prepare for university life.
-If a student likes to be challenged, this academy offers classes that are at the same level of difficulty as a college class.
-This academy also aids students in their pursuit of higher-level critical analysis and scholastic achievement.
-The academy prepares students for their careers and helps them get into the best universities around the country.
+Offers classes that are at the same level of difficulty as a college class.